Health care coverage options for same-sex couples

 The Marketplace also treats married same-sex couples the same as married opposite-sex couples when they apply for premium tax credits and lower out-of-pocket costs on private insurance plans.
 This is true in all states.

-When you apply for help paying for coverage in the Marketplace, you’ll be asked if you’re married.
-If you and your spouse plan to file a joint federal tax return for 2014, select “yes.”
+When you apply for coverage in the Marketplace, you’ll be asked if you’re married.
+If you and your spouse plan to file a joint federal tax return, select “yes.”